iorchard/burrito/docs/install_offline.rst

    ...

-If you do not know these netapp variables, consult netapp engineer.
+If you do not know what these netapp variables are, consult netapp engineer.

 Create a vault file to encrypt passwords.::